-(2) The symbolic names of the dummy arguments may not appear in an EQUIVALENCE, COMMON, or DATA statement in the subprogram.
+(2) The symbolic names of the dummy arguments may not appear in an EQUIVALENCE or COMMON statement in the subprogram.

 (3) The subroutine subprogram may define or redefine one or more of its arguments so as to effectively return results.